jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/solution-and-second-phase-strengthening.md

 Aging
 : Typically means that some material was precipitate hardened.

-The applied stress is greater than required to move dislocations, but is less than what is needed to unlock the dislocation from the solute: think similarly to other [[dislocation-obstacles]] where the dislocation would move if it could.
+The applied stress is greater than required to move dislocations, but is less than what is needed to unlock the dislocation from the solute: think similarly to other #dislocation-obstacles where the dislocation would move if it could.
-The effect of [[substitutionals]] is limited in this regard and requires higher temperature to permit reasonable [[diffusion-rate]].
+The effect of #substitutionals is limited in this regard and requires higher temperature to permit reasonable #diffusion-rate.
 A solute "atmosphere" may also be called something similar: e.g. [[Cottrell-Bilby-Cloud]].
-These solutes have no reason to remain orderly which is essentially an [[interstitials]] problem: think [[Second-Law-of-Thermodynamics]].
+These solutes have no reason to remain orderly which is essentially an #interstitials problem: think #Second-Law-of-Thermodynamics.

 ### Luders Banding
 The lower yield plateau exhibits an irregular stress, fluctuating around an average value.
 The strain during this stage is referred to as yield point elongations.
-This behavior is governed by the formation of [[deformation-bands]] ([[Luders-bands]]) where the material yields locally.
+This behavior is governed by the formation of #deformation-bands ([[Luders-bands]]) where the material yields locally.
 As the strain increases, the bands multiply and the yielded volume extend through the sample. www.vimeo.com/4586024
 *Starts off all clean, smooth, and polished, but these bands began to form under deformation along the preferential shear directions.
 These bands extend across the whole cross-section.
 Does not matter if angled down-left versus down-right: once one band forms, the stress field resolves to the same direction.*

-Once fully accumulated, the [[stress-strain]] behavior takes a more normal [[strain-hardening]] character.
+Once fully accumulated, the #stress-strain behavior takes a more normal #strain-hardening character.
 This behavior is problematic for the geometrical perturbations it causes, especially in thin components.
-It can be reduced through 1) alloying: adding elements that will react with [[interstitials]] and bind them in a compound, or 2) pre-straining: deforming the material past the lower yield point so that is behaves uniformly in further deformation.
+It can be reduced through 1) alloying: adding elements that will react with #interstitials and bind them in a compound, or 2) pre-straining: deforming the material past the lower yield point so that is behaves uniformly in further deformation.

 ### Strain Aging